-A set of stock-and-recruitment data emulating a hockey stick (HS) were generated.
-Thirty values of spawner biomass S were obtained by randomly sampling numbers in the range 1-2000.
+A set of stock-and-recruitment data emulating a HS was generated, 30 values of spawner biomass S being obtained by randomly sampling numbers in the range 1-2000.
 The corresponding recruits were estimated from Equation (2), assuming a threshold S of 750 and an initial slope a of 1.25.
 A lognormal noise (as commonly assumed when dealing with recruitment) with a CV of 0.3 was then added.
-The bent hyperbola (Equation 4) was fitted to the data with a fixed γ of 0.5.
-For comparison, a HS was also fitted with the profiling method suggested by Barrowman and Myers (2000), yielding parameters that differed very marginally from those provided by the grid-search or Julious methods used by ICES (2002).
+The bent hyperbola [Equation (4)] was fitted to the data with a fixed γ of 0.5.
+For comparison, a HS was also fitted with the profiling method suggested by Barrowman and Myers (2000), yielding parameters that differed only marginally from those provided by the grid-search or Julious methods used by ICES (2002).
 The plot of both fits is shown in Figure 1.

-The bent hyperbola closely matches the HS, both for the change point S^ and the R^ plateau, although no parameter was set to force this in any way (note that, due to added noise, both fits give estimates that differ from the initial specification: 821 instead of 750 for S^ , and 971.6 instead of 937.5 for R^).
-As a small γ was used, even the shape near the breakpoint is not visibly distinct.
+The bent hyperbola closely matches the HS, both for the change-point S^ and the R^ plateau, although no parameter was set to force this in any way (note that, because of added noise, both fits give estimates that differ from the initial specification: 821 instead of 750 for S^ , and 971.6 rather than 937.5 for R^).
+As a small γ was used, even the shape near the breakpoint is indistinct.
 We also checked the lack of sensitivity to the choice of γ .
-Figure 2 shows that there is no visible difference in the fits when γ is extended from 0.5 to 1 or 10, and that one needs to drag γ to extreme values, > 100, to change the pattern appreciably.
+Figure 1 shows that there is no visible difference in the fits when γ is extended from 0.5 to 1 or 10 and that one needs to drag γ to extreme values, >100, to change the pattern appreciably.